MilindKashyap/Sport-Pulse-Published/DEPLOYMENT.md

 3. Add any required environment variables

 ## Troubleshooting

+- **Build fails with "Cannot import 'setuptools.build_meta'"**:
+  - This usually means Render is using Python 3.13 (default) instead of Python 3.11
+  - **Solution**: Go to your Render service settings → Environment → Add environment variable:
+    - Key: `PYTHON_VERSION`
+    - Value: `3.11.7`
+  - Or manually set Python version to 3.11.7 in the service settings when creating/editing the service
+  - Then trigger a new deployment

 - **Build fails**: Check that all dependencies in `requirements.txt` are valid
 - **App crashes**: Check the logs in Render dashboard for error messages